alf-p-steinbach/Wrapped-stdlib/README.md

 { my::cppmain( Command_line_args::from_os_or_else_from( n, arg_pointers ) ); }
 ```

-About the library name *stdlib*.
+About the library name Wrapped stdlib.
 ---------------

-*stdlib* started as a folder in the source tree of another project, where it was named for what it contained: access to the C++ standard library with necessary fixes applied, and nothing else.
+Wrapped stdlib started as a folder called *stdlib* in the source tree of another project, where it was named for what it then contained: access to the C++ standard library with necessary fixes applied, and nothing else.

-It would be much work to change the name, and it fits (the library doesn't provide much more than just what a more practically usable definition and implementation of the C++ standard library would), so I kept it.
+Originally I therefore called also the GitHub project *stdlib*, reckoning that it would be too much work to change the name.
+However, by writing about it I realized that the name was much more misleading to novices than I’d thought.
+So I changed it to the more descriptive “Wrapped stdlib”.

-C++ programmers are generally quite intelligent and have to deal with multiple meanings of terms all the time, so there’s little or no risk of confusion.
-But I think the name can possibly lead to discussion among beginners.
-So, to be more precise than the in-short explanation at the beginning of this document: *stdlib* is a convenient way to access the implementation of the C++ standard library that your compiler provides, with a number of fixes applied, and with functional area headers.
+In the C++ code the original name *stdlib* still lingers, as e.g. the name of the main namespace for this code.

-How can you benefit from *stdlib*?
+How can you benefit from Wrapped stdlib?
 ------------------------------------------------------

-* Command line tools built with *stdlib* can handle general Unicode text in Windows, which is likely to improve productivity,
+* Command line tools built with Wrapped stdlib can handle general Unicode text in Windows, which is likely to improve productivity,
 * the functional area headers means there are fewer headers to include and possibly forget to include in your source code, e.g. just using `<stdlib/all/basics.hpp>` instead of direct use of (a large number of C++ standard library headers including) `<string>`, `<vector>`, `<stdlib.h>`, `<stdexcept>`, `<iostream>`, `<iomanip` etc. etc.,
-* *stdlib*, or an equivalent library, reduces or eliminates portability problems due to e.g. referring unqualified to `printf` after only including `<cstdio>`,
+* Wrapped stdlib, or an equivalent library, reduces or eliminates portability problems due to e.g. referring unqualified to `printf` after only including `<cstdio>`,
 * the functional area headers also support use of a precompiled header to speed up builds, with `<stdlib/all/of_it.hpp>` playing the rôle of g++’s `<bits/stdc++.h>`, and
-* *stdlib* is a single point of indirection where you can centralize all your fixes of problems with various C++ standard library implementations, and where such fixes can be provided in new versions of the library.
+* Wrapped stdlib is a single point of indirection where you can centralize all your fixes of problems with various C++ standard library implementations, and where such fixes can be provided in new versions of the library.

 Also, it’s nice to have portable code where ordinary `char` based international text console i/o works in Windows.